nolanlem/CollectiveRhythmsToolbox/README.md

 9. Press '0' to deselect all of the active oscillators (or manually deselect them in the selection matrix).

 More unusual quasi-periodic/synchronous states arise when you allow individual or groups of oscillators to take on different coupling strengths and natural frequencies.
 This can be done by just selecting groups of active oscillators from the selector matrix, modifying the coupling strength and natural frequency independently of the others.
 A number of interesting mode-locking, chimeric, or polyrhythmic states are possible.

+## References
+<a id="1">[1]</a>
+Pantaleone, James (Oct.
+2002).
+“Synchronization of metronomes”.
+American Journal of Physics 70.10, pp. 992–1000. issn: 0002-9505. doi: 10.1119/1.1501118. url: http://aapt.scitation. org/doi/10.1119/1.1501118.

+<a id="2">[2]</a>
+Ravignani, Andrea, Dan Bowling, and W. Tecumseh Fitch (2014).
+“Chorusing, synchrony and the evolutionary functions of rhythm”.
+Frontiers in Psychology 5.SEP, pp. 1–15. issn: 16641078. doi: 10.3389/fpsyg.2014.01118.

+<a id="3">[3]</a>
+Peskin, C.S.
+(1975).
+Mathematical Aspects of Heart Physiology.
+New York: New York University, pp. 268–278.